simongriggdotinfo

 The Suburban Reptiles

-Buster was in the Swingers and The Models and now lives in Perth with his family where he is a successful graphic designer and involved with Children's Television, Zero (Clare) is in West Auckland with her family and makes puppets, Billy is a software programmer and analyst of international renown and spends his time between Auckland and London, Jimmy (Brett) teaches languages in Wellington, after years in Hong Kong; Trish and Tony are in Auckland.
+Buster was in the Swingers and The Models and lived in Perth with his family where he was a successful graphic designer and involved with Children's Television.
+Sadly Buzz passed away on 7 January 2018.
+Zero (Clare) is in West Auckland with her family and makes puppets, Billy is a restauaranter in London, Jimmy (Brett) is an academic in Wellington, after years in Hong Kong; Trish and Tony are in Auckland.

-Bones was in Midnight Oil for years but has now moved back to Auckland and splits his time between NZ and the US, and Shaun (Brian Nichols) was unfortunately killed in a traffic accident some years back.
+Bones was in Midnight Oil for years and now is a working bassist living in Nashville.
+Shaun (Brian Nichols) was unfortunately killed in a traffic accident some years back.

 Des Edwards must be out there somewhere?